eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions: Hadron production in lepton-nucleus collisions

-The di-hadron nuclear modification factor from eHIJING as a function of $z_2$ for $z_1>0.5$ is compared to HERMES data with N, Kr, and Xe nuclear target in Fig.~\ref{fig:dihadron}.
-The nuclear modification factor is above unity at $z_2\approx 0.1$ and decreases at intermediate $z_2$ and eventually, has the tendency of rising again when $z_2$ approaches 0.5.
-These qualitative features in the experimental data are nicely described by eHIJING with both the higher-twist and the generalized higher-twist approaches.
-However, quantitatively, the higher-twist simulation of this observable is not as sensitive to the $K$ factor variation as that of the generalized higher-twist simulation.
-For $z_2\lesssim 0.2$, the modification in the data is not strong enough.
-Again, this may be due to the neglected hadronic interactions that are important for these low energy hadrons ($E>0.2\nu_{\rm min} = 1.4$ GeV in the target rest frame).
-Overall, this level of agreement is already satisfactory, given that none of the model parameters have been systematically tuned yet.
-More importantly, it demonstrates the ability of the eHIJING model to go beyond single-inclusive observables.
+In Fig.~\ref{fig:dihadron}, we compare the di-hadron nuclear modification factor from eHIJING to the HERMES data for N, Kr, and Xe targets from the left to the right panel.
+The dihadron distribution function is already integrated for $z_1>0.5$ and is plotted as a function of $z_2$.
+The nuclear modification factor is above unity at $z_2\approx 0.1$ and decreases at intermediate $z_2$ and, eventually, has the tendency of rising again when $z_2$ approaches 0.5.
+Simulation of eHIJING with either HT or GHT qualitatively describes the decreases of $R_{2h}(z_2)$ at small $z_2$, but fails to explain the rise near $z_2=0.5$.
+The region $z_2\approx z_1\approx 0.5$ is an interesting kinematic region, the energy of the photon is carried almost exclusively by the two hadrons.
+We may need to better understand the medium modification in this threshold region to address the discrepancy near $z_2\approx 0.5$.
+The increase below $z_2= 0.2$ is underestimated, this may be due to the neglected hadronic interactions that are important for low-$z_h$ hadrons.
+An interesting observation is that the difference between the HT and GHT simulations is small.

-\section{Predictions for future $e+A$ experiments}
+\section{Predictions for future $e$+$A$ experiments}

-In this final section, we use the eHIJING event generator to make predictions for the CLAS experiment at the Jefferson Lab with the 12 GeV electron beam energy upgrade, and for the future Electron-Ion Collider at the Brookhaven National Laboratory (EIC) \cite{Accardi:2012qut} and the Electron-Ion Collider in China (EicC) \cite{Anderle:2021wcy}.
+In this last section, we use the eHIJING to make predictions for the CLAS experiment at the Jefferson Lab with 12 GeV electron beam energy, the Electron-Ion Collider at the Brookhaven National Laboratory (EIC) \cite{Accardi:2012qut}, and the proposed Electron-Ion Collider in China (EicC) \cite{Anderle:2021wcy}.

-These future experiments can be performed with a variety of nuclear targets, higher luminosity and large center-of-mass energy.
+These future experiments can be performed with a variety of nuclear targets, higher luminosity, and large center-of-mass energy.
 It is also possible to do a precision study on the transport of partons in cold nuclear matter in the small-$x_B$ regions.
 The 12 GeV beam fixed target experiments at the Jefferson Lab have $\sqrt{s}\approx5.0$ GeV.
 The energy range of future EicC covers $10<\sqrt{s}<20$ GeV, and the future EIC covers a wide range of $20<\sqrt{s}<140$ GeV.
 The resulting hadron transverse momentum broadening at small $x_B$ provides a stringent test on the model for small-$x$ gluon distribution and parton dynamics.